 Helen's monthly choice - July

-By now the garden should be looking rather smart so my advice would be to sit back and enjoy it while the weather lasts.
-Having said that, there are always little jobs that will need doing, but deadheading flowers that are past their best, tying in wayward climbers, pulling out the occasional weed and general primping and preening can all be done with a cool drink within easy reach.
-The plants will need plenty of these too, so make sure they don’t go thirsty.
+By now the garden should be looking rather smart, but if there are and gaps in borders, or if the patio still needs a bit more colour, then do a quick top up before sitting back and enjoying it all while the weather is good.
+Many of you wont be able to sit still for long though as there are always lots of little jobs that will niggle unless they're tackled.
+Things like deadheading flowers that are past their best, tying in wayward climbers, pulling out the occasional weed and some general primping and preening won't take long, and they can all be tackled with a cool drink in easy reach.
+The plants will need plenty of these too, so make sure you keep up on the watering and they don't go thirsty.

 Lavandula angustifolia 'Hidcote'

-It flowers prolifically right up until the end of summer and beneficial insects (especially bees) will find it irresistible.
-It is perfect for hot sunny spots, and once established will become quite tolerant of drought.
-Pot it up to add colour to a sunny patio, or plant it densely to create a low-growing, flowering hedge.
-It can also be clipped to form relatively neat balls.
+Flowering prolifically right up until the end of summer, it's a great little doer, and lots of beneficial inserts (including bees) will find it irresistible.
+Perfect for hot sunny spots, and once established it becomes quite tolerant of drought.
+Plant it densely to create a low-growing, flowering hedge, pot it up to add colour to a sunny patio, or use it to to add months of colour to the front of the border.
+If you like a bit more formality, it can also be clipped to form relatively neat balls.

 Knautia macedonica